hzaurzli/ESKtides/README.md

 Run /.../.../phylogeny-tree.html in a new session

 ## Citions
-If it is useful for you, please cite https://github.com/hzaurzli/ESKtides/
+If it is usefull for you, please cite https://github.com/hzaurzli/ESKtides/

 Now, ESKtides is published on "Database-the Journal Of Biological Databases And Curation", please cite "ESKtides: a comprehensive database and mining method for ESKAPE phage-derived antimicrobial peptides" if is usefull.